William Melchert-Dinkel: Retrial and second conviction

 Since the trial court made factual findings only with respect to encouraging and advising, the supreme court reversed the conviction.
 It remanded the case, however, for the lower court to determine whether Melchert-Dinkel had actually assisted the suicides within the meaning of the statute.
 In the case of Nadia Kajouji, Melchert-Dinkel was charged with attempting to assist a suicide because Kajouji ultimately died by jumping off a bridge into a frozen river, rather than by hanging, as Melchert-Dinkel had allegedly suggested to her online.

-Melchert-Dinkel was convicted of assisting the suicide of Mark Drybough and attempting to assist the suicide of Nadia Kajouji.
+Melchert-Dinkel was convicted of assisting the suicide of Mark Drybrough and attempting to assist the suicide of Nadia Kajouji.
 Rice County District Judge Thomas Neuville sentenced William Melchert-Dinkel to 3 years in prison, but suspended that sentence if Melchert-Dinkel serves 360 days in jail and abides by the terms of his probation for 10 years after his release.
 During his second sentencing hearing, Melchert-Dinkel stated, "I am sorry... for my actions and what I have done.
 I have repented."

 Melchert-Dinkel was released in 2015 after serving 178 days in jail.
-Even after his release from prison in February 2015, his lawyer has continued to appeal the conviction.
+Even after his release from prison in February 2015, his lawyer continued to appeal the conviction.